-Canada Day is nearly upon us, and every celebration is expecting a turn-out larger than ever before.
+Canada Day is upon us, and every celebration is expecting a turn-out larger than ever before.
 And why shouldn’t we all want to be out there celebrating our country and watching some fireworks?
-This is a special anniversary, so it makes sense that all of Canada wants to be out there together.
-This is going to mean some huge crowds though, which can be concerning for parents of young children.
+But Canada Day means some huge crowds, which can be concerning for parents of young children.
 It’s way too easy to lose a little one when 90 percent of the crowd is taller than them.

 Yes, it’s possible you’ll get separated from your kid in those big Canada Day crowds, but there are precautions you can take that will make finding them a whole lot easier.
 That way, you can focus on celebrating rather than worrying.